-This roof inspection guide will provide answers to all of your roof inspection questions.
+This guide will answer all your roof inspection questions.

 What is a Roof Inspection?

 Your roofing system is often overlooked because it seems to be a passive feature of your home.
-But like the electrical and plumbing systems of your home, your roof performs functions that require periodic inspections and proper maintenance to ensure optimal performance.
+But, like your home’s electrical and plumbing systems, your roof performs functions that require periodic inspections and proper maintenance to ensure optimal performance.

-A roof inspection is when a roofing contractor thoroughly examines all roofing components on or in your home.
-The inspection will determine the current condition of your roof and check for any issues that need repairing.
+To conduct a roof inspection, a roofing contractor thoroughly examines all roofing components on or in your home.
+The inspection will determine the current condition of your roof and check for any issues that need repair.
 An inspection also helps determine the remaining life of your roof and whether it is withstanding the test of time.

 How Thorough is a Roof Inspection?

-A roof inspector’s job is to thoroughly assess the condition of every component of your roof.
-They will evaluate the stability of the roofing material and the roof’s structural support and check for any signs of damage throughout the walls and ceiling.
+A roof inspector’s job is to thoroughly assess every component of your roof’s condition.
+They will evaluate the stability of the roofing material, the roof’s structural support, and check for any signs of damage throughout the walls and ceiling.

 A roof inspection can be broken into three facets: